traveling by train in europe

 🗺️ Using Maps & Planning Routes

-A train map in Europe can look overwhelming – like someone dropped spaghetti on a subway chart.
+A map of trains in Europe can look overwhelming – like someone dropped spaghetti on a subway chart.

 But there’s a system: